 Duties and responsibilities:

-• Respond to general information and crisis telephone calls.
+• Respond to general information and crisis telephone calls while on-call.

 • Fulfill prescribed support role duties as part of the Tulare County Sexual Assault Response Team (SART).